csdms/jetstream/jupyter-jetstream.md

 use the script [make_generic_users.sh](./make_generic_users.sh) to generate these users.

-I'd like to run this script automatically at startup.
+I'd like to run this script automatically when the instance is booted.
 In CentOS 7, I can either

-1. Create a service and place it in **/usr/lib/systemd/system**, or
+1. create a service and place it in **/usr/lib/systemd/system**, or
-1. Use the old way of referencing the script from **/etc/rc.local**.
+1. use the deprecated way of referencing the script from **/etc/rc.d/rc.local** (symlinked to **/etc/rc.local**).

-Jetstream also has the notion of a
-[deployment script](https://portal.xsede.org/jetstream#vmcust:request-bootscripts),
+I chose the old way since it's easier.
+The [rc.local](./rc.local) file I used is stored in this repo.
+This file must have `+x` permissions.

-but I'm not sure this is what's needed here.
+Note that Jetstream also has the notion of a [deployment script](https://portal.xsede.org/jetstream#vmcust:request-bootscripts), but I'm not sure it's what's needed here.

 From the Jetstream docs,
 allow these users to `ssh` into the instance.